CAVaccineInventory/vaccine-feed-ingest/README.md

 ### Development

-You can iterate on one stage at a time by running just the stage for that site.
+You can iterate on one stage at a time by running just that stage for a single site.
 Output for runs are stored by default in a `out` directory at the root of the repo.

 If you are iterating on parsing, then you only need to run `fetch` stage once, and then run `parse` as many times as you need.